 Aid and Reconstruction after a Disaster

-1 INTRODUCTION Indonesia, the country worst hit by the December 2004 tsunami, is located in the ‘Ring of Fire’ which consists of volcanic arcs and oceanic trenches partly encircling the Pacific Basin.
+4. Indonesia: the first two years after the tsunami1 INTRODUCTION Indonesia, the country worst hit by the December 2004 tsunami, is located in the ‘Ring of Fire’ which consists of volcanic arcs and oceanic trenches partly encircling the Pacific Basin.
 The Basin sits between the IndoAustralian and Eurasian plates, making it a zone of frequent volcanic eruptions and earthquakes.
 Historically, several of the natural disasters that have occurred in Indonesia have been among the worst in the world.
 The Tambora and Krakatoa eruptions in 1815 and 1883 were among the largest eruptions in history.
 Further, the contour and climate of the archipelago increase the likelihood of other deadly natural disasters such as cyclones, droughts, and floods.
 From 1907 to mid-2006 there were 338 natural disasters in Indonesia – an average of around three to four disasters per year.2 On average, approximately 700 people died, 1200 were injured, 5200 became homeless, and 64 000 people were affected per event.3 Indonesia is considered to be among the five countries that most frequently experience deadly natural disasters – the others being the US, the People’s Republic of China, India, and the Philippines.
 Recent data suggests that the frequency of these deadly events may be increasing in these countries (Figure 4.1).
 In terms of human fatalities the tsunami on 26 December 2004 was the worst natural disaster in Indonesian history.
-Most people in Aceh and North Sumatra and other nearby parts of Indonesia felt the tremor caused by a massive earthquake measuring 9.0 on the Richter scale that occurred beneath the seabed about 300...
+Most people in Aceh and North Sumatra and other nearby parts of Indonesia felt the tremor caused by a massive earthquake measuring 9.0 on the Richter...

 You are not authenticated to view the full text of this chapter or article.